 No two students have the same educational needs.
 So, it stands to reason that students will learn best when an educational program meets their needs.
 However, very few students will enjoy the privilege of one-on-one tutoring.
-The majority will share their learning environment and teachers with many other students.
+The majority will share their learning environment and teachers with many other students, albeit often with peers of a similar ability.
 The opportunities for a bespoke approach have traditionally been limited.
 How can education establishments support young people at their own capability level?

-Technology will let us customize aspects of our children's learning.
+" Technology will let us customize aspects of our children's learning.
 Like it has done in other spheres such as entertainment, technology will let us customize aspects of our children's learning.
-There are always multiple ways to teach.
+There are often multiple ways to teach a concept.
 Educational applications can play a role in supporting the teachers by demonstrating various techniques, and then allowing the pupils to practice using the technique that makes the most sense to them.
-This also allows a rapid feedback loop for the teacher, giving them swift and accurate visibility of the areas that pupils are struggling with.
+This also allows a rapid feedback loop for the teacher, giving them swift and accurate visibility of the areas that individuals are struggling with.